esa-tu-darmstadt/tapasco/GETTINGSTARTED-zynq.md

 to the device.
 Once you have copied the .bit file to the board (e.g., via `scp`), you need to load it to the FPGA, then load the driver.

-For convenience, there is a script called `tpc-load-bitstream` in `$TPC_HOME/bin` that simplifies this process, which can be called like this:
+For convenience, there is a script called `tapasco-load-bitstream` in `$TAPASCO_HOME/bin` that simplifies this process, which can be called like this:

-        [tpc@zed] ~ tpc-load-bitstream --reload-driver <PATH TO .bit FILE>
+        [tapasco@zed] ~ tapasco-load-bitstream --reload-driver <PATH TO .bit FILE>

-It will ask for the `sudo` password of the user `tpc` (loading the bitstream and driver requires root privilege).
+It will ask for the `sudo` password of the user `tapasco` (loading the bitstream and driver requires root privilege).
 On the zedboard there is a blue status LED (left of the OLED display) that indicates whether or not a valid bitstream is configured in the FPGA.

 If everything goes well, you should see some log messages similar to this:

-        ~/threadpoolcomposer/2016.03/platform/zynq/module ~/threadpoolcomposer/2016.03
+        ~/tapasco/2016.03/platform/zynq/module ~/tapasco/2016.03
-        [sudo] password for tpc:
+        [sudo] password for tapasco:
-        Loading bitstream /home/tpc/basic_test.bd.bit ...
+        Loading bitstream /home/tapasco/basic_test.bd.bit ...
         Done!
         Loading kernel module ...
-        ~/threadpoolcomposer/2016.03
+        ~/tapasco/2016.03
         Done.

 On the zedboard there is a bright blue LED (left of the OLED display) that will